khatamirock/flask_login_DB/README.md

-# SAMPLE CODE SHARING PORTAL
+# SAMPLE LAB CODE SHARING PORTAL
-a sample server with signUp-login process and  Database with the ability to share codes with mates and for own use live demo  : >>  https://loginbd.herokuapp.com/ 🚀
+{a server with signUp-login process and  Database with the ability to share codes with mates and for own use...}
+live demo  : >>  https://loginbd.herokuapp.com/ 🚀